Site Section Links

 35. Can we agree that significant aspects of the phenomenological world, i.e., ontology, cosmology, physical science, mythology, geology, history, anthropology, psychology, biology, etc., should condition our belief system?

-37. Can we agree that what we ultimately desire is the complete "" package , i.e., Imminent Fulfillment, Immortality, Safety, Equality, Empowerment, Unity, and Society?
+37. Can we agree that what we ultimately desire is the complete "" package , i.e., Imminent Fulfillment, Immortality, Safety, Equality, Empowerment, Knowledge, Unity, and Society?

 38. Can we agree that in our discussion we should maximize our unity by focusing on and increasing our agreements rather than focusing on and hammering out our differences?